Skip to content

 Facebook Ads Manager

-Social media advertising offers precise targeting options perfect for local businesses.
-You can target users within specific postcodes, interests, and behaviours.
-A fitness studio might target health-conscious individuals within a 3-mile radius, whilst a boutique could focus on fashion enthusiasts in particular age groups.
+Social media advertising offers precise targeting that suits local businesses.
+You can target users by postcode, interests, and behaviours.
+A fitness studio might target health-conscious people within a 3-mile radius.
+A boutique could focus on fashion enthusiasts in particular age groups.

 Google Ads

-For businesses ready to invest in paid search advertising, Google Ads can drive immediate traffic for high-intent keywords.
-Start with a modest budget and focus on local, specific terms like "personal trainer in Clapham" or "Italian restaurant Shoreditch."
+For businesses ready to invest in paid search, Google Ads can drive immediate traffic for high-intent keywords.
+Start with a modest budget.
+Focus on local, specific terms like "personal trainer in Clapham" or "Italian restaurant Shoreditch."

 Project Management and Collaboration